pacasiano/Workwize/README.md

 ## Benefits of a Full-Stack Web Application

-A task management app simplifies work with these key benefits:

 - **Organization:** Centralizes tasks for streamlined management.
 - **Efficiency:** Optimizes workflows for improved productivity.
 - **Collaboration:** Enables seamless teamwork and communication.